peejaywk/VinylRack/README.md

 * As the store owner / admin, I would like the ability to add records to the website.
 * As the store owner / admin, I would like the ability to edit records on the website.
 * As the store owner / admin, I would like the ability to delete records from the website.
-* As the store owner / admin, I would like the ability to apply discounts to indiviual records.
+* As the store owner / admin, I would like the ability to apply discounts to individual records.
 * As the store owner / admin, I would like the ability to apply site wide discounts for large sale events.
 * As the store owner / admin, I would like the ability to tag items to appear in the home page.
 * As the store owner / admin, I would like the ability to edit or delete any user reviews if they breach the website guidelines.